fenestrae/fenestrae-core/README.md

 For years we accepted an idea without questioning it:

-**migrating an enterprise application to the web meant losing productivity.**
+**Migrating an enterprise application to the web meant losing productivity.**

-- Less context.
+- Less context
-- Less multitasking.
+- Less multitasking
-- Less continuity.
+- Less continuity

 **Fenestrae** was created to bring back what always worked in enterprise applications, reimagined with modern technologies like **React** and **TypeScript**.